heartpoints/heartpoints.org/README.md

 Follow [these instructions](https://help.github.com/articles/cloning-a-repository/)
 to get a local version of this repository.

+## Set up Dev Environment

+Most commands run from `hp [command]` will automatically download dependencies lazily, on an as-needed basis, installing everything into a local, .gitignored `devEnvironment` folder within the repo directory.

+You may optionally, proactively install these items up front by running:

+    hp devEnviromentSetup

+## Globally Installed Dev Dependencies

+While our automation attempts to isolate all software installed for development purposes to the `devEnvironment` folder, there are a few dependencies which are installed globally:

+- virtualbox
+- yarn
+- nvm

+Please be aware that scripts may attempt to install these applications in non-isolated places.

 ## Finding and working on a Github Issue

 For a left-to-right issue board view, visit [github.com focus board](https://github.com/heartpoints/heartpoints.org/projects/1)